 The FAR is a document used in the preparation of the IECEx Service Facility Certificate and is the basis for ongoing surveillance of the Service Facility.
 It shall not be used in any form of advertising or sales promotion in a way that the information may be misrepresented.

-Procedure to issue an IECEx Service Facility Certificate for Ex inspection and maintenance
+Process to issue an IECEx Service Facility Certificate for Ex inspection and maintenance

 Applicant